EvgeniyKaduk/BraTS_Africa_segmentation/README.md

 I used Dice as a model quality metric.

-I used a composite loss function consisting of FocalLoss, BoundaryLoss, RegionDiceLoss, and losses by region Enachancing Tumore and Tumore Core.
+I used a composite loss function consisting of FocalLoss, BoundaryLoss, RegionDiceLoss, and losses by region Enachancing Tumor and Tumore Cor.

 ## Requirements
 pip install -r requirements.txt